How Veiled chameleon Inspired Electrochromic Smart Windows

 Rapidly shifts skin color through active tuning of iridophore crystal lattice spacing — changing reflected wavelength (and therefore color) in seconds for camouflage and communication, not pigment chemistry

-In the language of biomimicry, this falls under the Sense › Communicate with color category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Sense › Communicate with color category.

 The Design Principle